raine/telegram-tori-bot/README.md

 ### Natural language editing

-Edit your listing draft by typing in Finnish, e.g., "vaihda hinnaksi 40e" or "lisää että koiran taloudesta".
+Edit your listing draft by typing in Finnish, e.g., "vaihda hinnaksi 40e" or "lisää että koirataloudesta".
 The bot understands and applies the changes.

-### Bulk listing mode

-Create multiple listings at once using `/era`.
-Send photos (single photos create separate drafts, albums create one draft per album), then use `/valmis` to review and edit all drafts before publishing.

 ### Giveaway mode